cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-4.md

 <div class="quote-bubble">
     <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
-        <p>"...The real rules of English text deal not with the letters or words alone but with classes of words and their rules of association, that is, with grammar.
-Linguist and engineers who try to make machines for translating one language into another must find these rules, so that Their machines can combine words to form grammatical utterances even when these exact combinations have not occurred before (And also so that the meaning of words in the text to be translated can be deduced from the context)..."</p>
+        <p>...The real rules of English text deal not with the letters or words alone but with classes of words and their rules of association, that is, with grammar.
+Linguist and engineers who try to make machines for translating one language into another must find these rules, so that Their machines can combine words to form grammatical utterances even when these exact combinations have not occurred before (And also so that the meaning of words in the text to be translated can be deduced from the context)...</p>
-        <footer>-Pierce, John R.</footer>
+        <footer>&mdash;<a href="https://archive.org/details/symbolssignalsan002575mbp/page/n27">Pierce, John R</a>.</footer>
     </blockquote>
 </div>